0x4ACB3/cre8tronics-web/README.md

-This is E commerse website
+This is E commerse website.